 Slow Cooker Southern Green Beans is a simple dish that requires a handful of ingredients and takes comfort food to a whole new level, perfect for feeding a crowd.

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

-There is just something about adding bacon to vegetables, it creates the best southern side dish.
+There is just something about adding the smoky flavor of bacon to vegetables, it creates the best southern-style side dish with so much flavor.
 Plus the addition of the diced potato soaks up the juices and tastes delicious.

 - I use fresh green beans, not canned.

-- After rinsing, trim off the ends of the green bean.
+- After rinsing, trim off the ends of the green beans.
 I usually get the beans that are already prepped and ready in the bags.

-- I also prefer to cut my beans in half, but you can leave them long if you want it doesn’t change anything.
+- I also prefer to cut my beans in half, but you can leave them longer if you want it doesn't change anything.

-- The diced potatoes soaks up the cooking juices and it so good.
+- The best part of the diced potatoes is that it soaks up the cooking juices and it is so good.

 - You can toss the cooked bacon in with the beans while it cooks but I like to sprinkle the bacon on top at the end.

 Yes, they will but you can add them half way through the cooking time so they don't get too mushy.
 You'll need 29-32 ounces and cook for about 3-4 hours on low.